5h44n/uassets-api/README.md

 # Alongside Interview: uAssets Trading API

-Architect and implement a backend for a new exchange that uses Uniswap X as the settlement layer and uAssets as assets on exchange.
+REST API for trading uAssets on chain using UniswapX as the settlement layer

 ## Development